elfakyn/knowledge/src/cloud/aws/services/s3_bucket_policy_weird_behaviors.md

 ### Certain bucket policies will result in a cryptic 500 error

-If a bucket policy is invalid in such a way that it breaks the parsing logic, it will return a 500 error instead of anything useful.
+If a bucket policy is invalid in such a way that it breaks the internal validator, it will return a 500 error instead of anything useful.
 Here's one such example:

 ```json
 {